GATE-CodeMonkey/expert-spork/README.md

-git config --global user.email "{the email address you signed up to github with}"
+git config --global user.email "email@address.com"
+(MUY IMPORTANTE: use the email address you signed up for github with)

 git config --global user.name "{your actual name}"